DiAL-e Conferences

 The Excellence Gateway Project: Using Digital Resources in Teaching and Learning in Further Education

 This project ran from October 2007 until March 2008 and involved 15 FE and 6th Form colleges from across the Yorkshire and Humber RSC region.
-The University of Hull was involved in supporting practitioners from selected departments in each college to use and re-purpose a selection of digitised resources from the phase I JISC digitisation projects.
-The final learning packages were originally located in the Excellence Gateway on the QIA web-site.
+The University of Hull supported practitioners from selected departments in each college in using and repurposing a selection of digitised resources from the phase I JISC digitisation projects.
+The final learning packages were originally available on the Excellence Gateway of the QIA website.

 EduTube Project: European Project, 2008-2011